gregtatum/spec-cpp/README.md

     ✔ The weak pointer is expired
     ✔ The lock and original value are out of scope, the object was deleted ✔ The weak pointer is expired

+features::primes

+  timing in serial
+    ℹ It took 38 microseconds to compute 1000 primes in serial timing in parallel
+    ℹ It took 695 microseconds to compute 1000 primes using concurrent writers

 features::threads